 A COBOL programmer is someone who writes and works with computer programs writing using COBOL – and this is their primary responsibility.
 They are often active in the field of business data processing.

-COBOL programmers work to design, develop, and configure code for new programs, test these programs to make sure they function on the intended operating system and implement adjustments needed.
+COBOL developers work to design, develop, and configure code for new programs, test these programs to make sure they function on the intended operating system and implement adjustments needed.

-Since newer programs are scarcely COBOL based, most COBOL programmers work on existing COBOL software already in place and are veterans in the business.
+Since newer programs are scarcely COBOL based, most COBOL programmers work on existing COBOL software and are veterans in the business.
 A young talent who specializes in COBOL is rare.

 Most common responsibilities include: